-RCL - Press RCL to see what track is playing.
-Press it again within 5 seconds to see how long it has been playing.
+RCL: Press this button to see what track is playing.

+Press it again within five seconds to see how long it has been playing.
 The track number also appears when you change the volume or when a new track starts to play.

-COMP - Press the COMP button to make soft and loud passages more nearly equal in volume.
-"COMP" will appear in the display while using this control.
+COMP (2): Press this button to make loud and soft passages more nearly equal in volume.
+COMP will appear on the display while using this control.

-RDM - The RDM button means random and when it is pressed, it causes the CD mechanism to play the tracks in a random order rather than in the sequential 1, 2, 3 order.
-"RDM" will appear in the display while using this control.
-To return to normal sequence, press RDM again.

-REV - Press and hold the REV button to quickly return to a favorite passage.
-Release it to display the passage.
-The counter reading will be displayed while using this control.
+RDM (3): Press this button to play tracks in a random, rather than sequential, order.
+RDM will appear on the display while using this control.
+Press the button again to return to normal sequence.
+REV (4): Press and hold this button to return to a passage quickly.
+Release it to play the passage.
+The counter reading will appear on the display while using this control.

-FWD - Press and hold the FWD button to advance quickly within a track.Release it to resume playing.
+FWD (5): Press and hold this button to advance to a passage quickly.
+Release it to resume playing.
 Watch the display to stop at a specific passage.